 I want to end with applauding all the brave souls who tell their stories, and I want to challenge us all to remain empathic.
 My field is human services.
-I have done this work for 20 years and my guiding mantra is the minute I reach the point where I ever become “un-shocked or appalled” to hear a person’s trauma I need to move on and find new work.
+I have done this work for 20 years and my guiding mantra is the minute I reach the point where I ever become “un-shocked or not appalled” to hear a person’s trauma I need to move on and find new work.
 Not that I take on that trauma (self-care is the key to overcoming vicarious trauma), or that I ever display this shock or awe on my face (I’ve been trained and conditioned against this).
-But when I loose empathy for the reporter, or I can’t respect their lived reality I need to move on.
+But when I loose empathy for the reporter, or I can’t respect their lived reality, I need to move on.
+Gratefully I am not there yet.
 One thing I saw clearly with the whole #metoo movement (besides the black woman who started the movement being initially overlooked) was that some people (mostly women) started saying this is the “norm” and while yes data shows that most women have survived some sort of sexual advancement, assault, or trauma… this SHOULD NEVER cause us to accept this behavior by saying “oh this is the status quo”.
 In my opinion normalizing sexual violence is to reduce our bodies to objects and property.
 Which is how this whole culture started to begin with, from the time when women (slaves, etc…) were seen as property and not as humans.

 Our bodies on display: What happens when you tell

 The above mentioned perception is one of the reasons I believe that each survivor that chooses to speak out, no matter how long it takes them from the time of incident, should be listened to, and respected.
 It’s the most vulnerable thing I can think of; to have your body be invaded.
 Describing those facts is re-triggering that trauma each and every time.
 We (in society, court and for reporting) require this process, often with little regard to how it makes the survivor feel.